ckulka/baikal-docker/README.md

 This image relies on Apache httpd and uses the [official PHP image](https://hub.docker.com/_/php/) that's packaged with the Apache web server.

-It also ships with HTTPS support and self-signed certificates, which can be replaced by user-provided certificates - for more details, see the _SSL Certificates: Static Certificates_ section.
+It also ships with HTTPS support and self-signed certificates, which can be replaced by user-provided certificates - for more details, see the [SSL Certificate Guide](https://github.com/ckulka/baikal-docker/blob/master/docs/ssl-certificates-guide.md).

 This image uses environment variables to set Apache's `ServerName` and `ServerAlias` directives to avoid Apache httpd's warnings in the logs.